krishkaushk/LockAlarm/README.md

 # LockAlarm

 Webcam-based focus monitor.
-Watches your eyes and head position — if you look away, an alarm fires instantly.
-Terminal-style cv2 window, no GUI bloat.
+Watches your eyes and head position — if you look away, an alarm blares instantly.
+Run from the terminal; UI is a native OpenCV window.

 ## What it does
 - Detects if you're looking at the screen using MediaPipe Face Landmarks.